Everyone has heard of HDR (High Dynamic Range) Photography as it has made quite a spectacular entrance into digital photography’s world.

 It uses different processes than HDR photography, but the result is identical to still HDR photography.
 HDR video is different because it is captured by various means.

-Combined with the new impressive sensor technology along with the increasingly-capable color profiles used in video end up with an outstanding image with excellent color and exposure information.
+Combined with the new impressive sensor technology and the increasingly-capable color profiles used in the video, it ends with an outstanding image with excellent color and exposure information.

 HDR Use and Abuse

-Most of the times, it feels like that the Internet is being filled with overemphasized and ugly HDR photographs, which diminishes its benefits.
+Most of the time, it feels like the Internet is being filled with overemphasized and ugly HDR photographs, which diminishes its benefits.
 So whether HDR is evil or beneficial is a matter of usage, and there is no fine line defining it.

-I think that HDR is a good technology if it is used moderately and adequately.
+I think that HDR is a promising technology if used moderately and adequately.
 It has opened up new vistas and horizons for photographers and allows them to capture and see things in a new light.